Today’s article looks at the rise in popularity of the Husky Pitbull Mix.

 To keep on top of this they need regular brushing, and it’s likely any puppies they have by a Pitbull will do too.

 Are Pitbull Husky mix puppies healthy?

-On the whole, crossbreeds typically enjoy better health than pedigree dogs, because out-breeding expands their gene pool – a phenomenon known as “hybrid vigor”.
+On the whole, crossbreeds typically enjoy better health than pedigree dogs.

-But like any pedigrees, Huskies and Pitbulls have their own predispositions to certain health problems, and any love puppy of the two is at risk of inheriting them.
+But like any pedigrees, Huskies and Pitbulls are prone to certain health problems, and any love puppy of the two is at risk of inheriting them.